-Tom Edwards has over 15 active years of experience as a player and a coach within the high school, college, and semi-pro football levels.
+Tom has over 16 active years of experience as a player and a coach within the high school, college, and semi-pro football levels.
 As a player, he earned a letter at Hampden-Sydney College, and then he was a placekicker for five teams in the semi-pro league within Virginia.
 He also participated in a professional kickers combine in Dallas, Texas, matching up against former college players from football powers such as Tennessee and UVa.
 A quadriceps injury guided him to the sidelines as a coach soon thereafter.

 As a semi-pro football coach, he coached two All-America players, one placekicker and one punter.
 Over that time, he has sharpened his ability to evaluate and coach players on techniques that maximize their ability for placekicking, as well as helping to improve their mental approach to the game.
 Deciding to give professional playing one last chance, Tom tried out for the Arena Football League in 2003, but he came up short due to the lingering quadriceps injury.
 He is currently a private kicking coach for several college and high school athletes.
 Tom once played in one football game a year as a placekicker in the annual “Charity Bowl” football game to benefit the Joy Fund—he played in this game 14 times until he retired in 2009.
 Tom is an advocate for knowledge of, and execution of, proper techniques to maximize a placekicker’s ability to perform and self-evaluate.

-Brooks Crawford, Counselor:
+Brooks Crawford, Assistant Director:

-Grant Hall, Counselor:
+Grant Hall, Coach:

 As a junior and the starting place-kicker at Salem High School, Grant earned First Team All-River Ridge District and All-Region III, as well as Second Team All-State AA.
 During his senior year as the starting place-kicker, punter, and kickoff speciallist for Salem High School, Grant was Second Team All-District and helped lead his team to the AA State Championship game of 2004.
 At Hampden-Sydney College, Grant was the starting place-kicker and second-string punter and kickoff specialist his sophomore year after being injured his freshman season.
 He currently lives in Salem, VA.